biswaszin/FetchMan/README.md

 # FetchMan
 A terminal-based API client for humans learning HTTP, as well as driving it.
 Lightweight.
 No login.
-No nonsense.